 Chronicles of a Makeup Artist…

-Looking at the tears streaming down my face and feeling utterly helpless, lost once again in the storm of my grief, I decided I needed to do something different and it was waaaay out of my comfort zone.
-Instead of doing what I always do, which I taught myself to do when I was young to help myself cope with the grief of losing my birth Mother (her family nickname was Nell) and since used for every Mother I’ve had in my life.
+Looking at the tears streaming uncontrollably down my face and feeling utterly helpless, lost once again in the storm of my grief, I decided I needed to do something different and it was waaaay out of my comfort zone.
+Instead of doing what I always do which is keeping everything within and navigate through life the best I can, something I taught myself to do when I was young to help myself cope with the grief of losing my birth Mother (her family nickname was Nell) and have since used for every Mother figure I’ve had in my life.
 You see, I seem to be allergic to Mothers or maybe it’s the other way around and they are allergic to me…

-The thing I decided that day in my bathroom to do was to speak out, to talk about my story.
+That day in my bathroom I made the BIG decision to speak out, to talk about my story.
 Here is your warning: This story has been very hard to write and it sure as hell was hard to live through which means I also understand that it may be hard to read.
-I have seen the look of shock and horror on the beautiful faces of a few of my friends that I made a deep connection with and have told part of my story to.
-The look is understandable because I can completely empathise with the guilt that you feel when you are talking about life and find out that hurtful and heartbreaking things have happened to someone you know and love.
+I have seen the look of shock on the beautiful faces of a few of my friends that I made a deep connection with and have told part of my story to.
+The look is understandable because I can completely empathise with the feelings that you have when you are talking about life and find out that hurtful and heartbreaking things have happened to someone you know and love.
 I have always felt bad in those moments for my beloved friends because it’s a hard story to hear and they feel like they are hurting me in some way because they asked me to talk about my path but the truth is, it is my story.
 I lived through this life and the person you see today is the survivor of it.
 So if you are not up for this journey with me, now is the time to bow out and not read any further.
-I completely understand. x FF
+I completely understand.

 I would like to say first and foremost that everybody has a story.
 EVERY SINGLE PERSON GOES THROUGH SOMETHING THAT CHANGES THEM.
-It rattles you to your core and starts a chain of events from your mind that makes you move differently, to do something different.
-Going through that exact experience will make you make a change in your life.
+It rattles you to your core and starts a chain of events from within the vastness of your brain that makes you move differently, it alters your mind and how you feel.
+Going through that exact experience will make you make a change in your life whether you want to or not.
 Whatever it is around you, something will happen to you that will make you evolve in some type of way.
 We all go through this process and it’s a part of life.